 But some studies have been conducted on kids, and the results suggest that aerobic exercise can make kids more focused and less impulsive.

-For example, one randomized, controlled experiment on overweight kids found that 40 minutes a day of aerobic exercise improved executive function—-that aspect of intelligence that helps us pay attention, plan, and resist distractions (Davis et al 2007).
+One randomized, controlled study of overweight kids found that 40 minutes a day of aerobic exercise improved executive function, that aspect of intelligence that helps us pay attention, plan, and resist distractions (Davis et al 2007).

-Consider what happens when primary schools cut back on academic instruction in order to make more time for physical play.
-We might expect academic performance to suffer.
-But instead, kids either maintain or improve their academic performance (Trudeau and Shephard 2008).
+Finally, there is the indirect evidence, the outcomes at primary schools where administrators cut back on academic instruction in order to make more time for physical play.
+If playful exercise no effect on cognition, you might expect that kids' academic performance would have suffered.
+But instead, kids either maintained or improved their academic performance (Trudeau and Shephard 2008).

 Exercise for children: